-"Parents have an important role to play in supporting student learning.
+"Parents have an important role to play in supporting

+- a adhere to the school dress code. student learning.
 Studies show that students perform better in school if their parents or guardians are involved in their education."

-Ministry of Education

-I have read and carefully consid ed the expectations of me as a student.
-I agree to adhere to these expectat ions.
-Student Date I have discussed the contents o his course outline with my son/daughter and understand what is expected of us.
+Ministry of Education I have re ead and carefully considered the expectations of me as a student.
+I agree to adhere to these expectations.
+Student Date · I have di iscussed the contents of this course outline wit th my son/daughter and understand what is expected of us.
 Parent Date